-Most Westerners who are planning to China for business have almost certainly heard of the concept of “Face,” or Miàn zi (面子).
+Most Westerners who are planning to China for business have almost certainly heard of the concept of “Face,” or Miàn Zi (面子).
 China’s more traditional society indeed places a great deal of importance on Face within society, business, and politics.
-However it can be difficult for Westerners to understand the specific rules relating to Face in China, as well as the different contexts where it should be used.
+However, it can be difficult for Westerners to understand the specific rules relating to Face in China, as well as the different contexts where it should be used.
 For example, what actions will cause someone to gain or lose Face?
 In what situations should Face be given?
 How can Face affect your business and daily life in China?
 In the following article, several of the basic points surrounding Face will be explained, which all Westerners need to be familiar with to succeed in China.

 What Is Face?

 In China and much of Asia, Face represents a person’s reputation and feelings of prestige within multiple spheres, including the workplace, the family, personal friends, and society at large.
 The concept of Face can be understood more easily by breaking it down into three separate components: the individual view, the community view, and actions.
-The “individual view” pertains to the amount of prestige individuals feel based on their accomplishments, and the amount of respect they feel they are due based on their position and status, such as in a company or the home.
-For example, in the modern Chinese economy there are many opportunities to buy status symbols, which help a person gain prestige.
+The “individual view” pertains to the amount of prestige individuals feel based on their accomplishments and the amount of respect they feel they are due based on their position and status, such as in a company or the home.
+For example, in the modern Chinese economy, there are many opportunities to buy status symbols, which help a person gain prestige.
 And in China’s hierarchy-focused society, the respect a person is due is determined first by status relative to another person’s, not necessarily by personal achievements.

-The “community view” pertains to the amount of respect individuals feel necessary to give to someone else based upon that person’s position or status, such as in a business, the family unit or within a group or friends.
+The “community view” pertains to the amount of respect individuals feel necessary to give to someone else based upon that person’s position or statuses, such as in business, the family unit or within a group of friends.
 For example, status in a Chinese family is divided by very distinct roles; there are even separate terms used to address older and younger cousins, aunts, and uncles.
 Giving the same amount of respect to older and younger aunts or uncles might be viewed as a serious breach of etiquette.

 “Actions” pertain to the various activities that can cause an individual to gain or lose Face.
 Based upon one’s position relative to someone else, several different actions can be employed to either cause a loss or gain of Face.
-In some cases these actions might occur unintentionally, or instead be used as tactic to achieve a specific result.
+In some cases, these actions might occur unintentionally or instead be used as a tactic to achieve a specific result.
 For example, giving someone Face (e.g. more than they might deserve) can be used to build relationships and influence decisions.
 Also, causing someone to lose Face can reinforce one’s own authority and status, or pressure someone toward a desired action, such as quitting their job or fulfilling a promise.

 Face and Business in China